 - human resources

-Because ERP systems offer different levels of sophistications and features, many entrepreneurs end up frustrated with their ERP.
+Because ERP systems offer different levels of sophistication and features, many entrepreneurs end up frustrated with their ERP.

-Before you invest in an ERP system, it’s important that you create a detailed list of your requirements and shop around for the right system for your needs.
+Before you invest in an ERP system, you must create a detailed list of your requirements.
+You also need to shop around for the right system for your needs.
 Consider getting the help of a consultant to guide your system selection process.

 Enterprise social network platforms and collaboration platforms help employees engage with one another, collaborate and exchange information.
 This, in turn, allows them to be more productive and innovative.

-However, for these systems to be used and effective, company leadership need to take the lead in showing their value.
+However, for these systems to be used and effective, company leaders need to take the lead in showing their value.

-Office 365 combines a number of different cloud applications and services into one subscription-based model.
-From email and data management to communication and file-sharing, there are several ways that Office 365 can help your small business grow.
+Microsoft Office 365 combines several different cloud applications and services into one subscription-based model.
+There are several ways that Office 365 can help your small business grow.
+It can be anywhere from email and data management to communication and file-sharing.

 The available applications and services will depend on the Office 365 small business plan you select.
 Below are some of the current applications and services available with Office 365.

-Microsoft Word is a word-processing application that allows users to create various documents.
-Microsoft Word is also known as MS Word or, simply, Word.
-Small businesses can use Word for anything from copywriting to creating restaurant menus — it’s truly the most versatile and renowned word processors available.
+One of the most popular Office 365 software, Microsoft Word, is a word-processing app for various documents.
+The Microsoft Word software is also known as MS Word or, simply, Word.
+Small businesses can use Word for anything.
+It can be copywriting to creating restaurant menus and the like.
+It is truly the most versatile and renowned word processors available.

 Microsoft Excel (or just Excel) is a dynamic and powerful spreadsheet program.
 Excel lets users store, track and manage large and small datasets.
 Small businesses can use Excel to manage their bookkeeping or to track monthly sales numbers.

 Microsoft Outlook is an email and contact management application.
-Outlook users can send and receive emails from their Microsoft account within the application, and small businesses can also use the calendar application within Outlook to schedule meetings or share calendars with other team members.
+Outlook users can send and receive emails from their Microsoft account within the application.
+Small businesses can also use the calendar application within Outlook to schedule meetings or share calendars with other team members.

 PowerPoint is a presentation program that lets users create and share dynamic presentations and slideshows.
 Small businesses can use PowerPoint to create marketing materials or engaging presentations for public speaking events or sales meetings.

 Microsoft Publisher is an easy-to-use graphic design application.
 Publisher users can create layouts and customize designs for print or digital media.
-While not the most powerful graphic design application on the market, small businesses can use Publisher to create logos, business cards, newsletters, or coupons, among other things.
+Publisher may not be the most powerful graphic design application on the market.
+However, small businesses can use Publisher to create logos, business cards, newsletters, or coupons, among other things.

 OneDrive is Microsoft’s user-facing cloud-storage platform.
-Microsoft users have free access to a limited amount of storage space on OneDrive — however, if you purchase Office 365, it comes with additional storage space.
-Small businesses can upload, access and share a number of different files with OneDrive.
+Microsoft users have free access to a limited amount of storage space on OneDrive.
+However, if you purchase Office 365, it comes with additional storage space.
+Small businesses can upload, access and share several different files with OneDrive.

 SharePoint is a collaborative, document-sharing platform.
 SharePoint is mainly used to share documents and reports within an organization.
 Small businesses can use SharePoint as an intranet for storing and communicating important information.

-Microsoft Teams is a digital workspace designed to streamline communication and project management.
-With dynamic tools like individual and team chats, voice and video calls, and real-time file collaboration, Microsoft Teams aims to solve some of the communication gaps that exist within organizations.
+The Microsoft Teams is a digital workspace designed to streamline communication and project management.
+It aims to solve some of the communication gaps that exist within organizations.
+Its dynamic tools like individual and team chats, voice and video calls, and real-time file collaboration make it possible.

 Microsoft Invoicing is an application that lets users easily create and manage invoices.
-Small businesses can create itemized invoices, send them to customers, and track them as paid through the web-based or mobile application.
-Microsoft Invoicing can also sync with QuickBooks to streamline your financial recordkeeping.
+Small businesses can create itemized invoices, send them to customers, and track them as paid.
+All of this can is done through the web-based or mobile application.
+Also, Microsoft Invoicing can sync with QuickBooks to streamline your financial recordkeeping.

-Microsoft Bookings is a professional-looking web-based scheduling software.
-Rather than dealing with the back-and-forth of phone scheduling or emails, Bookings lets users set appointments through a completely customizable web page.
+Microsoft Bookings is professional-looking web-based scheduling business software.
+Bookings lets users set appointments through a completely customizable web page.
+It eliminates dealing with the back-and-forth of phone scheduling or emails.

 When a schedule is made, it notifies all parties, gets added to your calendar, and sends reminders before the meeting.
 Small businesses can use Bookings to simplify appointment management and provide an added sense of professionalism.